Hello, I’m new here, but I’ve come to share my now completed ROMhack, Fire Emblem Deity Device.

 Firstly, this release is of a completed game that is playable from the Prologue to the Final Chapter.
 I started working on it in January of 2019, so it’s been in development for a few months over two years.
 It was made in FEBuilder using assets from the public repository (credits are listed in the README).

 I’ll start off by explaining Deity Device’s main gameplay hook because, if you’re playing a hack, you’re probably looking for something different.
 Magic users all have unique spell lists along the lines of Gaiden/Echoes.
-Magic is meant to be an ability that the caster is performing, and in gameplay terms, this means that any magic ability has infinite uses.
+Magic is meant to be an ability that the caster is performing, and in gameplay terms, this means that magic has limited charges that refresh between battles.

 The three types of magic have also been reimagined.
 Light magic has great range but low power, Dark magic offers defensive utility but lacks range, and Anima deals effective damage to different unit types depending on the spell’s element.
 More information on this can be found in the README.